And what a conference it was!

 Bill Clark is the Chairman of Raptours’ Board of Advisors for which he leads or co-leads raptor tours abroad.
 He is also on the board of several national and international raptor institutes and foundations.
 He has published more than 140 journal articles and papers in conference proceedings and is the author or co-author of several raptor field guides, including two for North America (Hawks of North America and A Photographic Guide to North American Raptors), one for Europe (A Field Guide to the Raptors of Europe, The Middle East, and North Africa), one for Latin America (Raptors of Mexico and Central America), and is currently completing one for Africa.

-Sign-up for a field trip to Holiday Beach Migration Observatory in Canada (a passport is required), and watch the conference website for updates on trips to the Detroit River Hawk Watch at Lake Erie Metropark.
+Field trips to Holiday Beach Migration Observatory in Canada and the Detroit River Hawk Watch at Lake Erie Metropark rounded out the weekend.